madhavsikka/image-processing-service/README.md

 - This is a scalable service for resizing images online
 - Uses: Spring Boot, Kafka, and Server Sent Events (SSE)
+- All images are available on docker hub

 ### Steps to Run:
 1. Run in terminal: `docker-compose -f docker-compose.yml up`